 Oh, and I because I am changing out the pulls, I cut pieces of dowel to plug the old holes and glued them in.
-Once everything is dry, I bring out one of my favorite brushes, the 1″ square brush with angled tip.
-It makes fast work of these drawers, the cabinet frame, and even the mirror (more on that below).
-It allows me to cut in and keep my lines clean, as well as doesn’t cause me to have edge dripping from excess.
-You can see the other uses HERE.
+Then, once everything is dry, I cut in and keep my lines clean on the drawer faces.

 Though typically I try to save the original pulls, I decided to replace these.
 Look at these beauties from Hickory Hardware.
 They’re making me wish I had chosen these for our kitchen remodel.
 I chose this knob and these pulls in rose gold.

 Finally, with the hardware added, this part of the project is now done.
 I must say it looks much better as an updated dresser than in the before.
 Stick around and I’ll show you the mirror in a bit.
 You’ll love it!

 Likewise, don’t the pulls look fantastic against that gray?
 I’m seriously in love.

 Here is a closeup of the top so you can see my sawn effect.
 It makes for nice texture and adds dimension.

 I created the wall art in honor of my mother, and my grandparents from the song, “You are my Sunshine”.
 My mother would it to me, and likewise my grandfather would sing it to my grandmother.
 My grandparents have passed, but I miss them so.
 I now sing this same song to my children:

 “You are my sunshine, my only sunshine.
 You make me happy, when skies are gray.
 You’ll never know dear how much I love you.
 Please don’t take my sunshine away.”